NYC Alimony Lawyers

 In 2010, the state of New York implemented no-fault divorces.
 A no-fault divorce means that neither party has to prove any type of wrongdoing to file for a divorce.
 One provision of the new law dictates the parameters for temporary alimony.
 The guidelines for establishing temporary spousal maintenance is based on the spouse’s income, and a formula is used to determine the amount.
 In order for the courts to award temporary spousal support, there has to be a significant difference in income that exist between spouses.
 The spouse that is seeking maintenance must report income of less than two-thirds of their spouse.

-The goal of our firm is to help clients through the divorce process and assist our clients in obtaining the best financial outcome.
-We work hard at obtaining the best possible maintenance award.
+The goal of our firm is to help clients through the divorce process and assist our clients in obtaining the financial outcome.
+We work hard at obtaining the possible maintenance award.
 For higher-income spouses, we work diligently to limit the amount of spousal support ordered by the courts.

 Occasionally, one spouse will try to hide assets in an effort to pay less for spousal support.
 This usually happens by giving money or property to a family member or transferring money out of the country.
 Our law firm will work with private investigators who are experts in financial forensics, in an attempt to retrieve all assets that are not being disclosed.
 We will often hire experts in cases where the spouse has informed our office of assets that were illegally moved.